 The Wah-Wah Pedal

 The first pedal ever created was by Warwick Electronics Inc in November 1966 and has since then become very popular.
-Today there are many companies producing various types of Wah pedals, but the most popular companies seem to be Dunlop with their “Cry Baby” series, Vox, Morley and Ibanez.
+Today there are many companies producing various types of Wah-Wah pedals.
+The most popular companies seem to be Dunlop with their “Cry Baby” series, Vox, Morley and Ibanez.
 Instead of only the volume type pedal, many Wahs now also have various switches to increase the types of sounds one can get from single pedal, notably Ibanez’s Weeping Demon.

-The Wah is often used in solos as many people find it adds an more expression to single note lines, but can also be used in rhythms, especially the more percussive style rhythms as found in Funk music.
-It is also used to bring certain frequencies to the front to make the guitar stand out more in a mix.
+The Wah is often used in solos as many people find it adds more expression to single note lines.
+It can also be used in rhythms, especially the more percussive style rhythms as found in Funk music.
+Along with Funky stuff, it is also used to bring certain frequencies to the front to make the guitar stand out more in a mix.

-In terms of the effects chain, the Wah Pedal can be placed almost anywhere.
+In terms of the effects chain, the Wah-Wah Pedal can be placed almost anywhere.
 However, vastly different results will be achieved depending on where it is placed.
 Hence, experimentation will be required until you achieve your desired tone.
+The Wah-Wah Pedal has also been used on other instruments such as Bass Guitar, Keyboards, Trumpets and Saxophones and the Violin.
+So many styles utilize this effect from funk to heavy metal.
+It is also a great effect to create a “sexy-time” syncopated rhythm when the leading man leaps for the leading lady.

 Jimi Hendrix – “Voodo Child (Slight Return)”